 The anchoring effect is also known as anchoring bias or focalism.
-It is a form of cognitive bias that effects the way we behave.
+It is a form of cognitive bias that affects the way we behave.
 A cognitive bias is an error in the way that we think.
 When we process the information around us, we usually do so with our own belief systems and experiences.
 Our brain is trying to make us see things in a way that seems familiar to us but it needs to do so very quickly because we need to make a decision.
 Our memory for example can be quite unreliable.
 We may remember a past event very differently which can cause us to make a decision based on an experience that we had.
 Time may have distorted the way we remember the experience and a very small incident can become quite the story as time goes on.
-Our decision making is based on what we remember and not what really happened which in a lot of cases can be quite different.
+Our decision-making is based on what we remember and not what really happened which in a lot of cases can be quite different.

 Quite a few different things fall under this umbrella such as confirmation bias.
 This is something I have explored in detail in my book Stuff Paranormal Investigators Need To Know.
 One form of cognitive bias is where we look for patterns or things that 'fit' with what we believe. .
 For example, just us believing that a spirit exists means that when we are out on an investigation looking for one, our brain is looking for ways to tell us a spirit is there.
 It is why people will commonly think a sound like a door closing is a spirit rather than the wind.
 Our brain jumps to this conclusion because it is what we are looking for.
 Maybe socially we feel like we are pressured to behave a certain way.
-When you join the paranormal field for example, a person may act more spiritual then they really are or pretend to be more skeptical while having private beliefs because they want to fit in with the people around them.
+When you join the paranormal field, for example, a person may act more spiritual than they really are or pretend to be more skeptical while having private beliefs because they want to fit in with the people around them.
 If a person is told so many times that a spirit makes a cold spot for example, once you hear that phrase enough, every time you walk into a cold spot your brain's first reaction is automatically going to tell you a spirit is behind it.

 The anchoring effect is another form of a cognitive bias that is usually referred to in finance and specifically in retail.
-For example a new pair of jeans may be priced at $200.
+For example, a new pair of jeans may be priced at $200.
 If the store is having a sale of 20% off, you feel you are getting a really good bargain because your initial reference point is $200.
 The jeans themselves may not even be worth that much but your brain is telling you that you are getting a really good deal and you will likely impulse buy because you think you are getting a good deal.
-The reality of the situation is that the jeans cost the retailer around $20 to make and they are likely making a mark up of around 75% so they are worth much less.
+The reality of the situation is that the jeans cost the retailer around $20 to make and they are likely making a mark-up of around 75% so they are worth much less.
 It doesn't matter because your brain has been told otherwise.
 The anchoring effect is essentially a reference point that your brain will always go back to.
-Say when you were a child and your parents made you goto bed at 8:30, you are likely to put your own kids to bed at 8:30 because that is your reference point.
+Say when you were a child and your parents made you go to bed at 8:30, you are likely to put your own kids to bed at 8:30 because that is your reference point.
 When it comes to the paranormal, if we were taught from a young age that a spirit is x, we are going to grow up investigating the paranormal based on our belief that a ghost is x because that is our reference point.
 If we are scared to tell people publicly that we are 'ghost hunters' it is because in the past we have seen people judged.
 Us seeing the paranormal as a taboo when we were younger is our reference point.
-Of course we are not tethered to an anchor but it is important to understand that it is a fundamental part of our decision making process.
-Applying critical thinking to our decision making process can often help overcome these bias'.
+Of course, we are not tethered to an anchor but it is important to understand that it is a fundamental part of our decision-making process.
+Applying critical thinking to our decision-making process can often help overcome these bias'.
 Critical thinking is something that is important when approaching a paranormal investigation.

 The first thing to look at it would be how in fact you are planning to do your investigation.
 You are likely doing an investigation based on a claim or a witness testimony.
 In order for this to happen, you are given a piece of information.
 This information immediately becomes your reference point or your anchoring.
 It is what you are always going to refer back to.
-You are likely going to investigate the areas that said activity is said to occur.
+You are likely going to investigate the areas where activity is said to occur.
 It means you may not be giving enough attention to other areas of the property because your brain is telling you that this is the area you must be in because that is where someone else has experienced something.
 If someone tells you that they had good REM pod activity in this room, you are automatically going to reach for the REM pod because again your brain is telling you the same thing will happen.
-Now this isn't necessarily a bad thing in these kinds of scenarios because it is important for us as investigators to validate claims.
-The problem is however, we are setting ourselves expectations.
+Now, this isn't necessarily a bad thing in these kinds of scenarios because it is important for us as investigators to validate claims.
+The problem is however, that we are setting ourselves expectations.
 Expectation alters our perception.
-If we are too focused waiting for this REM pod to go off because that is what we are expecting, are we missing out on something else?
+If we are too focused on waiting for this REM pod to go off because that is what we are expecting, are we missing out on something else?
 The question becomes, are we setting ourselves up to fail?

 Are we setting ourselves up for disappointment?
-When you have what you believe to be a paranormal experience for example, it is going to be your reference point or your anchor for all future experiences.
+When you have what you believe to be a paranormal experience, for example, it is going to be your reference point or your anchor for all future experiences.
 Whether you are aware of it or not, you are going to compare any new experiences back to this initial experience.
 This initial experience may have happened earlier on when you were less experienced.
 Our memory may make it more epic and significant as time goes on and it is built up to be much bigger and better than it really was.
 It is likely that our more recent experiences will not compare.
 Does this mean that we are potentially writing off other experiences or evidence because it wasn't as significant as our anchoring?
 Perhaps it isn't the really big things that we remember that we should be focusing on.
 Maybe there is something to all the little small things but we are potentially overlooking them because we are unknowingly looking for our anchor.

-Don't forget to like the Facebook page for regular updates www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!